IBMAppModernization/kube101/Lab2/README.md

 a different way to achieve the same results:

  To remove the deployment, use `oc delete deployment guestbook`.

+ To remove the route, use `oc delete route guestbook`.

  To remove the service, use `oc delete service guestbook`.